Confusion, explosive anger and waiting: NPR spent a day in New York immigration court

 The atmosphere inside the buildings offers contrasting experiences.
 Some visitors come through security joyfully, combing their hair as they prepare to finally be sworn in as U.S. citizens.
 Others nervously clutch their binders and plastic accordion folders filled with personal documentation, diplomas and the paperwork they hope will allow them to remain.

 The churn is quick.
-In one courtroom at 26 Federal Plaza, an immigration judge ticks through over two dozen cases.
+In one courtroom at 26 Federal Plaza, an immigration judge ticks through more than two dozen cases.
 He calls each person up by name, many virtually, and announces for each that removal proceedings have begun for them to leave the U.S.

 He asks the migrants' lawyers if their clients admit to the charges brought by the Department of Homeland Security — that the clients entered or are in the country illegally.
 The answer: yes.
 The judge asks the DHS lawyers to designate a country of removal: China, Guyana, Colombia, India.